Diderot-Language/examples/tensor/README.md

 This program demonstrates tensor construction, indexing, slicing with `:`, and contracting with either `•` or `:`.

+The type of a tensor is determined by its *shape*: a `[]`-enclosed list of how many values each of its indices can take on.
+The `real` type for scalars can also be expressed as `tensor[]` (no indices).
+A 3-vector has type `tensor[3]`: one index can take on 3 values, for the three possible dimensions.
+Diderot also supports the `vec3` synonym.
+A 3x3 matrix has type `tensor[3,3]`.
+Each of the shape dimensions must be 2 or greater.
+Note that Diderot does not currently support distinguishing between covariant and contravariant indices; the assumption is that all tensor coefficients are measured with respect to an orthonormal coordinate frame.

 Like Mathematica, Diderot doesn't enforce a semantic distinction between row and column vectors; tensor indices are ordered, and the semantics of tensor operations depends on that order.
 Still, we can assume for the sake